pass-culture/pass-culture-institutional/content_management_system/README.md

 import { factories } from "@strapi/strapi";

-// This makes the endpoint protected export default factories.createCoreRouter("api::restaurant.restaurant");
+// This makes authentification necessary on the endpoint export default factories.createCoreRouter("api::restaurant.restaurant");
 ```